amethyst/rustrogueliketutorial/book/src/chapter_3.md

 }
 ```

-This is mostly straightforward.
+This is mostly straightforward, and uses concepts we've already visited.
 In the declaration, we pass the map as `&[TileType]` rather than `&Vec<TileType>`; this allows us to pass in "slices" (parts of) a map if we so choose.
 We won't do that yet, but it may be useful later.
 It's also considered a more "rustic" (that is: idiomatic Rust) way to do things, and the linter (`clippy`) warns about it.
+[The Rust Book can teach you about slices, if you are interested](https://doc.rust-lang.org/rust-by-example/primitives/array.html).

 Otherwise, it takes advantage of the way we are storing our map - rows together, one after the other.
 So it iterates through the entire map structure, adding 1 to the `x` position for each tile.
 If it hits the map width, it zeroes `x` and adds one to `y`.
 This way we aren't repeatedly reading all over the array - which can get slow.
 The actual rendering is very simple: we `match` the tile type, and draw either a period or a hash for walls/floors.